supertree-toolkit/stk/doc/tutorial.rst

 You can practice digitising trees using `Treeview <http://taxonomy.zoology.gla.ac.uk/rod/treeview.html>`_, `Mesquite <http://mesquiteproject.org/mesquite/mesquite.html>`_ or similar software.
+.. note:: Avoid non-standard characters in taxa names.
+Your names *must* not contain commas,
+    parantheses, asterisks, hyphens, or percentage signs (except for polyphyletic taxa - see later).

+.. note:: Quoted taxa should be done with single quotes only ('), not double or "smart
+          quotes"

 The tree missing from the dataset is shown below.

 .. _img-tut-missing-tree: